IBIC/birthdaycard/README.md

 The file name of the created card will be will be "alexdoe.jpg", and the path will be displayed in the terminal.
 You can view it by *how to view*.
 It should look like the example above.

+### How to View

+The output file path will be printed in the terminal.
+In the above example, the file has been placed in the `birthdaycard` directory.
+This is the default location.
+To view this file, use an image viewer, such as `eog Alexdoe.jpg` or use a browser such as `firefox Alexdoe.jpg`

 ### More Detailed Usage

 The program has 5 different flags.
 Flags -t, -s, -o, and -n are